 Please note that the checklist is NOT a substitute for those regulations and in case of conflict between the two, the regulations take precedence.

-There are many World Records for different categories but the most famous is the Outright World Land Speed Record - this is the outright fastest speed achieved by a land vehicle.
+There are many World Records for different categories but the most famous is the Outright World Land Speed Record - this is the Absolute World Record for the 1 Mile Flying Start.
 Absolute World Records are for a given distance or elapsed time, independent of Category, Group, or Class.

 OUTRIGHT WORLD LAND SPEED RECORD